Omer-Mazig/js-runtime-questions/README.md

 What is the purpose of the Web APIs in the browser?

+**Options:**

-a) To execute JavaScript code
+- a) To execute JavaScript code
-b) To provide additional functionality not included in the JavaScript engine
+- b) To provide additional functionality not included in the JavaScript engine
-c) To store global variables
+- c) To store global variables
-d) To manage the event loop
+- d) To manage the event loop

 <details>
 <summary>View Answer and Explanation</summary>

-**Correct Answer: b) To provide additional functionality not included in the JavaScript engine**
+**Correct Answer:** b) To provide additional functionality not included in the JavaScript engine

+**Explanation:**
-Explanation: Web APIs are provided by the browser to extend JavaScript's capabilities.
+Web APIs are provided by the browser to extend JavaScript's capabilities.
 They include features like DOM manipulation, AJAX (fetch), setTimeout, and geolocation.
 These APIs are not part of the JavaScript engine itself but are provided by the browser environment to allow JavaScript to interact with the outside world.

 </details>